NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
  sudo ufw status numbered
 ```
-We are going to se that port 80,443,22/tcp are blocked both for IPv4 and IPv6 and that's normal.
+We are going to se that port 80,443,22/tcp are open both for IPv4 and IPv6 and that's normal.
 Now we can enable the UFW firewall.
 ```
  sudo ufw enable